palacelatam/ccm2.0/setup-gmail-api.md

 When deploying to Cloud Run:
 1. In Cloud Run settings, set Service Account to `gmail-email-processor@ccm-dev-pool.iam.gserviceaccount.com`
 2. The code automatically uses it - no changes needed
-3. For production email, change `confirmaciones_dev` to `confirmaciones` in the code
+3. For production email, change `confirmaciones_dev@servicios.palace.cl` to `confirmaciones@servicios.palace.cl` in the code